-Sue Shortt, BSc Hons Psychology, MA Clinical Counselling, MBACP
+Sue Shortt, MA Clinical Counselling, Registered Member MBACP (Accredited)

 At Kingfisher Counselling Chester I provide the opportunity for you to explore any difficulties you are experiencing in your life in a welcoming, non-judgemental, safe and confidential environment.
 I work from comfortable therapy rooms in Upton, close to Chester city centre.

 Life can feel difficult or overwhelming at times and I understand that taking the step to contact a counsellor can feel daunting - it takes courage to ask for help.
 Counselling can offer the space to reflect and explore issues that are troubling you, in a calm environment, with a trained professional.
 Talking with a counsellor who is independent of your situation can help to clarify and make sense of your thoughts and feelings and make choices about how you would like to move forward.

 I offer an initial session for £20.
 This gives us the opportunity to explore what has brought you to counselling, what I can offer and whether we feel we would like to work together.

 As a registered member of the British Association for Counselling an Psychotherapy (BACP), my work is guided by their Ethical Framework.

 BSc Hons Psychology (2:1)

 Accredited Registered Member of the British Association for Counselling and Psychotherapy

 My training is in the Person-centred counselling model.
 This is based on the belief that each of us has the resources to flourish and that the therapeutic environment of a counselling relationship can encourage this process to take place.
 It is very much a collaborative process, where we work together to help you find your way forward, and is not about you being judged or told what you should do.